Glock 17 vs Springfield Echelon: Veteran vs Rookie

 Ergonomics

-While they might tie in the accuracy department, the Echelon clearly pulls ahead at ergonomics.
+Two years later, the Echelon still pulls ahead at ergonomics.
+The thinner grip is fantastic, especially near the top of the grip.
 Glock is really stuck on their block-like grip on top of their difficult-to-press magazine release, dinky slide releases, and two generations of finger grooves.
 Admittedly, the Gen 5 did wonders to improve Glock ergonomics.

-However, at first grip the Echelon is the better gun.
-It’s thinner in the grip and feels much better in the hand.
+Despite those improvements, the Echelon is the superior gun from the first grip.
+It’s thinner, feels much better in the hand, and allows for a much higher purchase.
 The trigger guard has a nice undercut, and the rear of the grip has an overhang.
-You can get a nice, very high grip on the Echelon.
 Outside of the Gen 5, the Glock series has always come with a bit of slide bite for me.
 That’s not an issue with the Echelon at all.

 Glock 17 vs SA Echelon Patch

-The Glock trigger is okay, but if you’ve ever fired one for an extended period, you’ll know how it rubs on your finger.
-That doesn’t occur with the Echelon.
-We also get an ambidextrous magazine release and slide lock.
-I do think the slide lock is dinky, and it’s really trying to tie Glock for tiny slide locks.
+Beyond the grip, the Echelon continues to impress with its controls and features.
+The Glock trigger is perfectly adequate, but if you’ve ever fired one for an extended period, you’ll know how the safety dingus can rub uncomfortably on your finger.
+This isn’t an issue with the Echelon’s trigger design.
+The Echelon gives us fully ambidextrous controls, including the magazine release and slide lock.
+While I do think the slide lock is a bit dinky and seems to be trying to tie Glock for the tiniest control, the ambidexterity is a massive win for modern use.

 Glock 17 vs SA Echelon Winner Ergonomics